What Exactly Is Acai?

 - Buy Unsweetened Versions

 Acai is naturally low in sugar.
 So, don’t waste that health benefit by purchasing varieties that add that sugar back in during processing.
 Those added sugars aren’t healthy, and the bowl will be sweet enough thanks to my favorite secret ingredient.
+To make this really healthy, be sure to include a scoop of vanilla protein powder.
+My favorite is LadyBoss® LEAN.

 - Freeze Ingredients